uboat.net

 CargoBallast

-Notes on loss At 01.43 hours on 20 Oct, 1940, the Cubano (Master Haakon Martinsen) was torpedoed in convoy OB-229 by U-124 southwest of Iceland.
+At 01.43 hours on 20 October 1940 the Cubano (Master Håkon Martinsen) was torpedoed in convoy OB-229 by U-124 about 360 miles west of Rockall.
 The ship was abandoned but the lifeboats stayed close to the ship until she finally sank in the morning.
 Later one of the lifeboats picked up a survivor from the Sulaco, which had also been torpedoed by the same U-boat.
-On 21 October, all survivors were picked up by the HMCS Saguenay (D 79) and taken to Greenock.
+On 21 October, all survivors were picked up by HMCS Saguenay (D 79) (Cdr G.R.
+Miles, RCN) and landed at Greenock two days later.

 If you can help us with any additional information on this vessel then please contact us.